-Tulip bulbs are typically planted in the fall, but what happens when you forget to plant them or you miss a few?
-Here’s how to plant tulip bulbs in winter!
+Tulip bulbs are typically planted in the fall, but what happens when you forget to plant them and it’s already December or January?
+No worries.
+Here are my tips on how to plant bulbs in winter or late in the season.

 What Do You Do With Forgotten Tulips?